 - Accommodations are not meant to ensure academic success, provide comfort, or reduce discomfort, but ensure that students with disabilities are not disadvantaged in their education simply because of their disability.

 Need Housing Accommodations?

+Do you have a housing assignment and need specific accommodations within the space?
 Start the process with Housing and Residence Life.